 Talk about a confusing question.
 Bed frame customers want them and salespeople want to sell them one.
-If only the customer knew what they really wanted and the sale person knew what the customer wanted.
-More often than not when a customer asks their salesperson if they carry bed frames they aren’t shown what they asked to see.
-Unfortunately 2 simple words “bed frame” often means something different to different people, yet customer after customer walk in wanting one of these hard to define items.
-How can I as a salesperson know what you the customer mean when you ask to see our selection of bed frames?
+If only the customer knew what they really wanted and the salesperson knew what the customer wanted.
+More often than not when a customer asks their salesperson if they carry frames they aren’t shown what they asked to see.
+Unfortunately 2 simple words “bed frame” often mean something different to different people, yet customer after customer walks in wanting one of these hard-to-define items.
+How can I as a salesperson know what you the customer mean when you ask to see our selection of frames?
 It’s easy, by properly qualifying the customer and asking good questions to be sure what it is exactly that they want everyone on the same page helping the consumer get what they want and a closed sale for the sales associate.
 So let’s get to it and answer this tough question: What is a Bed Frame?

-Defined by the manufacturers that build them, retailers that buy them, and salespeople that sell them the bed frame is the steel outline that is responsible for providing proper and even support for the boxspring or now sometimes called a foundation.
-Some metal bed frames include center support, in particular queen and king sizes which are required to meet warranty specifications for most any mattress set brand.
-Twins and full size can be purchased with center support but are usually only necessary when used in heavy duty applications like people of size.
+Defined by the manufacturers that build them, retailers that buy them, and salespeople that sell them the bed frame is the steel outline that is responsible for providing proper and even support for the boxspring now sometimes called a foundation.
+Some metal frames include center support, in particular queen and king sizes which are required to meet warranty specifications for most any mattress set brand.
+Twins and full-size can be purchased with center support but are usually only necessary when used in heavy-duty applications like people of size.

 Metal or steel bed frames can come with feet for a steadier solid base or wheels which can make cleaning and mobility of the mattress set possible and easy.
 An older term for frame is a bedstead while rare it is a term that is still heard on occasion.